What is an error fare? And how to book one.

 Call the airline or OTA – It’s natural to be unsure when booking an error fare but unfortunately, calling the airline or OTA to ask permission will not lead you to positive results.
 Alerting the airline or OTA about the error will unlikely lead them to allow you to book it.
 As you’ve read above, there is simply little downside to booking an error fare, so if you’re keen on the destination, it’s best to just go for it.

 Book non-refundable accommodation – If you’ve booked an error fare, give yourself a high five, but hold off from booking the rest of your trip just yet.
-As you’ve read below, there is some risk that the fare may be refunded, so give it a couple of weeks before you book any non-refundable hotels or activities.
+As you’ve read above, there is some risk that the fare may be refunded, so give it a couple of weeks before you book any non-refundable hotels or activities.

 How long do error fares last?